 - The program allows doctoral students to teach, providing experience needed for industry and entry-level faculty positions.

-- HRTM is a home to 3 top tier journal editors: Ercan Turk, Ph.D. — Tourism Analysis; Robin DiPietro, Ph.D. — Journal of Foodservice Business Research; Miyoung Jeong, Ph.D. — Journal of Hospitality & Tourism Education.
+- The School of Hospitality and Tourism Management is home to three top-tier journal editors: Ercan Turk, Ph.D. — Tourism Analysis; Robin DiPietro, Ph.D. — Journal of Foodservice Business Research; Miyoung Jeong, Ph.D. — Journal of Hospitality & Tourism Education.

-- Our graduate students have found positions at The Hong Kong Polytechnic University, University of Houston, University of Central Florida, among others.
+- Our graduate students have found positions at The Hong Kong Polytechnic University, University of Houston, and University of Central Florida, just to name a few.

-The application deadline for this Ph.D. program is January 15.
+The application deadline for the Ph.D. program is Jan.
+15.

-All applications for the Ph.D. program must be submitted online through The Graduate School.
-Applications will be reviewed and assessed individually by the School of Hotel, Restaurant and Tourism’s graduate faculty based on:
+All applications for the Ph.D. program must be submitted online through the Graduate School.
+Applications will be reviewed and assessed individually by the School of Hospitality and Tourism Management's graduate faculty based on the applicant's:

-- The applicant's academic record (work done at a Master's level)
+- Academic record (work done at a master's level)